MewPurPur/GodSVG/README.md

 Another way to run the latest dev build is to open a recent commit and download its artifacts (Checks > export-optimized > Summary > Artifacts).

-To report bugs or propose features, use Github's issue form.
+To report bugs or propose features, look through the Github issue to see if it's already been proposed, and if not, [create a new one](https://github.com/MewPurPur/GodSVG/issues/new/choose).
 For more casual discussion around the tool or contributing to it, find me on [GodSVG's Discord](https://discord.gg/R8pM6vXWTY).
 All of these official communities are actively moderated.

 ## How to use it